wareya/USB-HID-Puppet/README.md

 This repository has:
 - An Arduino IDE project implementing a host-controllable USB HID input device.
 - A test program to run on a host Window machine to verify that it works and demonstrate how to connect to it and talk to it.
+The test program makes a virtual mouse that spins the cursor in circles for a few seconds.

 Compile and upload the Arduino IDE project to a microcontroller platform like the Raspberry Pi Pico 2.
 Then compile and run test.c on a windows machine (link: `-lhid -lsetupapi -lwinmm`).